By Amy Grant

 Just as the Canadian wild ginger may cause skin rashes, the European ginger (Asarum europeaum) acts as an emetic, so its ingestion should be avoided altogether.
 This European native is an attractive evergreen species which, as well as the Canadian species, is hardy in USDA zones 4 through 7 or 8.

 A variegated variety, the Mottled wild ginger (Asarum shuttleworthii) is a less hardy (zones 5 to 8) plant native to Virginia and Georgia.
 This wild ginger and some other species are now in the genus Hexastylis, which include ‘Callaway,’ a slow, matted ginger with mottled foliage and ‘Eco Medallion,’ a silver-leaved compact wild ginger plant.
-Also counted amongst this genus are larger types ‘Eco Choice’ and ‘Eco Red Giant.’
+Also counted among this genus are larger types ‘Eco Choice’ and ‘Eco Red Giant.’